How 1Gbps Business Internet is Limiting Your Potential

 Simply put, 1Gbps internet limits the potential of ambitious businesses.
 It lacks the capability required in 2023, let alone in the near future, with peak internet traffic increasing 35% year-on-year and the imminent growth of AI tools.

-But don't worry, there is another way (spoiler alert: it's 10Gbps).
+But don't worry, there is another way (spoiler alert: it's 10Gbps business internet).

 1Gbps = accepting limitations